Sally Stocker, LCSW

 Therapist

-Sally has been with Uinta Academy since 2021.
-She initially graduated from Utah State University with a bachelor's degree in English with a minor in Business but recognized that her true passion was in helping others by helping to move minds and hearts.
-After this realization, she returned to Utah State for a master’s degree in Social Work.
+Sally Stocker has been with Uinta Academy since 2021.
+She graduated from Utah State University with a bachelor's degree in English and a minor in Business.
+After gaining extensive experience and doing some soul-searching, she realized her true passion was helping others understand their own minds and hearts.
+This led her back to Utah State, where she earned a master's degree in social work.

-Sally has a lot of experience working with diverse individuals with many types of issues, including general bereavement and grief from the loss of a loved one due to suicide, addiction, behavioral issues, substance use, personality disorders, attachment disorders, conduct disorders, PTSD, other types of traumas, suicidality, self-harm, autism, depression, and anxiety.
-Before joining the team at Uinta Academy, Sally met with families, couples, and clients of all ages but focused on adolescents who were in the custody of the state of Utah (i.e., some of those clients had committed crimes and others were removed from their homes due to abuse or neglect).
+Sally has a wealth of experience working with diverse individuals facing various challenges, including bereavement, grief from the loss of a loved one to suicide, addiction, behavioral issues, substance use, personality disorders, attachment disorders, conduct disorders, PTSD, complex PTSD, other traumas, suicidality, self-harm, autism, depression, and anxiety.
+Before joining Uinta Academy, she worked with families, couples, and clients of all ages, focusing on adolescents in the custody of the state of Utah, including those who had committed crimes or were removed from their homes due to abuse or neglect.

-She is extensively trained in Dialectical Behavior Therapy (DBT), Equine Assisted Psychotherapy (EAP), Trauma-Focused Cognitive Behavior Therapy (TF-CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), Mind-Body Bridging (MBB), Solution-Focused Therapy (SFT), Motivational Interviewing (MI), and Mindfulness.
+She is DBT extensively trained and holds a certificate in Dialectical Behavior Therapy (DBT).
+She also earned certificates in Equine Assisted Psychotherapy (EAP), Trauma-Focused Cognitive Behavior Therapy (TF-CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), Mind-Body Bridging (MBB), Solution-Focused Therapy (SFT), Motivational Interviewing (MI), Brainspotting, and Mindfulness.
+She is Internal Family Systems (IFS) informed and is working toward certification.
 She holds a grief certificate from grief expert David Kessler for Grief Education.
+Sally also is a certified SMART Recovery Facilitator.

 "Teens and young adults who come to Uinta are pleasantly surprised that they live in a home in a residential neighborhood, that the mountains are right outside their door, and that they get to do all the normal things that teenagers like to do."